 Role of Occupational Therapists

-Occupational therapists play a crucial role in facilitating PMI by:
+Occupational therapists can support PMI by:

 Case Study Insights: Real-World Applications of PMI